 While interlibrary loan was described earlier, if you want to learn more about this service, visit the library's interlibrary loan guide.
 It contains information about creating a free account, placing requests for articles, and more.
 And please be advised that access to the articles is not immediate.
 It could take a few days to a week or two for you to receive a copy of the article from the lending library.

-If you are accessing Google Scholar off-campus, the first time you access you click to access full-text or place a full-text request for an article, you will see the log-in screen below.
+If you are accessing Google Scholar off-campus, the first time you click to access full-text or place a full-text request for an article, you will see the log-in screen below.
 When you see this, simply log-in with your UM username and password (the same log-in used for Canvas).
 Once logged in, you will automatically be directed to either the full-text article or a pre-filled interlibrary loan request form as described earlier.

 A good Google Scholar strategy is to try multiple searches, adjusting your keywords with each search.
 Google Scholar is very similar to Google, so you can use these search terms in a regular Google search as well.